Cheirodon pisciculus: Taxonomy

 Cheirodon pisciculus was first formally described in 1855 by the French biologist Charles Frédéric Girard, with its type locality given as ponds in the vicinity of Santiago in Chile.
 When he described this species, Girard classified it in a new monospecific genus, Cheirodon, making this species the type species of that genus by monotypy.
 The genus Cheirodon is classified in the subfamily Cheirodontinae, which is classified within the family Characidae in the order Characiformes.

 Etymology

-Cheirodon pisciculus is the type species of the gneus Cheirodon, a name which is a combination of the Greek cheír, which means "hand", and "odon", meaning "tooth".
+Cheirodon pisciculus is the type species of the genus Cheirodon, a name which is a combination of the Greek cheír, which means "hand", and "odon", meaning "tooth".
 This refers to the teeth of this species, which are dilated at their tips with at least five subconoical points on each tooth, with the middle point being longer than the others, showing a resemblance to a hand.
 The specific name, pisiculus, means "little fish".
 Girard did not explain this name, but it is thought it applies to the small size of this fish.